Siberian Husky

 Siberian Husky History

-The Siberian Husky’s significance extended beyond Siberia when folks seeking fortune brought the breed to Alaska to pull sleds during the Gold Rush era of the late 1800s and early 1900s.
-At this time, they also participated in sled-dog races alongside the Alaskan Malamute and Samoyed.
+The Siberian Husky’s work extended beyond Siberia when folks seeking fortune brought the breed to Alaska to pull sleds during the Gold Rush era of the late 1800s and early 1900s.
+At this time, they also participated in sled-dog races.

-Beyond their legendary feats, during World War II, Siberian Huskies also served in the U.S. Army’s Search and Rescue Unit in the Arctic.
-As a testament to their enduring appeal and capabilities, in 1930, the American Kennel Club (AKC) recognized Siberian Huskies.
-The Siberian Husky Club of America was formed shortly after, in 1938.
-Today, the Siberian Husky is a popular family pet in America.
+During World War II, Siberian Huskies also served in the U.S. Army’s Search and Rescue Unit in the Arctic.
+In 1930, the American Kennel Club recognized Siberian Huskies as a breed, and the Siberian Husky Club of America was formed in 1938.
+Today, the Siberian Husky is a popular family pet in the U.S.